STUDENT RESEARCH COMPETITIONS AT SWPA

 - $100

-- Scheduled for a 20-minute talk at SWPA to be judged by 3 professional SWPA members
+- Scheduled for a 20-minute talk at SWPA to be judged by three professional SWPA members

-- One graduate and one undergraduate talk will be selected for “Best Project” awards, which also comes with an additional $100
+- One graduate and one undergraduate talk will be selected for “Best Project” awards, which also come with an additional $100

 - Undergraduate Research Showcase Posters